 3. Decide: Choosing a specific plan of action based on the created model.
 This is the moment of transition from theory to practice.

 The key word is loop.
 After performing an action, you immediately return to observation to see how the world reacted to your move.
-With each subsequent turn of the loop, you will see more and more, you will be better aware of the situation, you will make better decisions and act more effectively - because it is only one turn of the loop.
+With each subsequent turn of the loop, you will see more and more, be better aware of the situation, make better decisions and act more effectively - because it is only one turn of the loop.
+It will be better in the next one.
+The goal is to implement such a loop permanently in everyday life.

 OODA Loop